kjmears/kjmears.github.io/sketchnotes/iwmw18/index.md

 This year's edition provided a personal and unexpected highlight for me.
 The organisers have always been good at trying innovative ideas and formats, so this year the idea of lightning talks was given a go.
 The idea was to get some volunteers to get up and talk to the whole crowd for 5mins on any subject of their choosing.
 Being a member of the organinsing committee, when it looked like we might need some fallback in case volunteers weren't forthcoming I said I'd give it a go despite a pretty strong aversion to public speaking.

 Predictably enough, it then occupied my mind intermittently, with the faint idea that I could always back out.
 Fortunately for me, Alison's talk and lots of encouraging people got me over the hump so I went and talked for 5 mins about why drawing is good for you and everyone should give it a go.
 By the end of that long 5 minutes the jelly in my legs eased, my voice began to lose it's quiver and I actually started to enjoy it.
 It was a revelation for me; made possible by the community of my peers.
-People came up and said lovely things afterwards, which I guess meant I did ok.
+People came up and said lovely things afterwards [(and on twitter)][wakelet], which I guess meant I did ok.
 The format was a great fit for such a supportive and friendly conference.

 #### Masterclasses and Workshops